All Episodes

 And he's been able to bully them into their silence.

-But Fox News is talking about, you know, a girl in Iowa, and not this, right?
+But Fox News is talking about, you know, a girl in Iowa and not this, right?

-I'm so sorry for the family here, and I know this is hard, not only for the family, but for the people in her community, the people throughout Iowa.
+And I know this is hard, not only for the family, but for the people in her community, the people throughout Iowa.

-Um, but one of the things we have to remember is we need an immigration system that is effective, that focuses on where real problems are.
+But one of the things we have to remember is we need an immigration system that is effective, that focuses on where real problems are.

-I met with those mothers who had been lied to, who didn't know where their children were, who hadn't had a chance to talk to their children, and there was no plan for how they would be reunified with their children.
+I met with those mothers who had been lied to, who didn't know where their children were, who hadn't had a chance to talk to their children.

 I think we need immigration laws that focus on people who pose a real threat.

-And I don't think mamas and babies are the place that we should be spending our resources.
+I don't think mamas and babies are the place that we should be spending our resources.

 You know, you hear the insensitivity of some people.

-Uh Elizabeth Varren, really?
+Elizabeth Vaughan, really?

-Um Geraldo's really ticked off about it.
+Geraldo's really ticked off about it.

-The CNNs, the MSNBCs, most of the print media in this country, and the Democrats, they are all accomplices in the death of this young girl and the death of everyone else.
+The CNNs, the MSNBCs, most of the print media in this country and the Democrats, they are all accomplices in the death of this young girl and the death of everyone else.

 I seem to like him, seemed like he's got a good heart.

-You know, I saw him here on Fox saying, Well, I feel badly about this but there is no but, and I'll be happy to debate Haraldo Rivera any time, anyplace, anywhere on this issue.
+You know, I saw him here on Fox saying, well, I feel badly about this, but there is no but.

 We have to secure this border and protect the lives of American citizens.

-It's the Sean Hannity Show, 800 941 Sean.
+It's the Sean Hannity Show, 800-941 Sean.

-If you want to be a part of the program, uh we actually contacted uh the office of the lieutenant governor of uh Texas, and he is uh he said he will debate on my television show, Hannity, Geraldo Rivera, Geraldo now joins us.
+If you want to be a part of the program, we actually contacted the office of the Lieutenant Governor of Texas, and he said he will debate on my television show, Hannity, Geraldo Rivera.

 She has a brand new book out.